Recent Projects

 Na’eem Allen-Stills, Graduate Research Assistant

-Na’eem C. Allen-Stills is a second-year Higher Education and Student Affairs master’s student at The Ohio State University and obtained his bachelor’s degree from Indiana University of Pennsylvania.
-His lived experiences being a Black male from Philadelphia, PA, navigating feelings of imposter syndrome, and being the only Black student in spaces while attending predominately white institutions inspired his research interest in the collegiate experiences of Black students.
-He has devoted himself to serving as a mentor and an advocate for academia’s most vulnerable student demographics; first-generation students, low-income students, and students with minoritized racial identities.
+Na’eem C. Allen-Stills completed his master’s of arts degree in Higher Education and Student Affairs at The Ohio State University and obtained his bachelor’s degree from Indiana University of Pennsylvania.
+Hi research interests primarily center the collegiate experiences of Black students.
+He has devoted himself to serving as a mentor and an advocate for academia’s most vulnerable student demographics: first-generation students, low-income students, and students with minoritized racial identities.

 Racial Battle Fatigue Among Black College Athletes